linkerd/website/linkerd.io/content/2/service-profiles/_index.md

 A service profile is a custom Kubernetes resource which allows you to give Linkerd additional information about a service.
 In particular, it allows you to define a list of routes for the service.
 Each route can use a regular expression to define which paths should match that route, or use more complex matching criteria.
-Defining a service profile enables Linkerd to report  per- route metrics and also allows you to enable per-route features such as  retries and timeouts.
+Defining a service profile enables Linkerd to report per-route metrics and also allows you to enable per-route features such as retries and timeouts.

 ## Defining a Service Profile